JeromeSchmied/crablit/README.md

 - Install Rust, if you don't have it: go to the official [install instructions](https://www.rust-lang.org/tools/install)
 - And do one of the following install methods:
-1. From crates.io: easiest, recommended
+1. From crates.io: easiest, recommended.
 ```shell
 # get binary
 cargo install crablit